machi-san/indoornav/CONCEPTS.md

 - **Knowing when to stop** — Persistence and excellence are different things.
 Choosing to ship a v1 with documented limitations and pivot to a research-paper framing produces better engineering outcomes than dogged threshold-tuning.
 This is a real engineering skill, not a concession.

+- **WIP commits as honest documentation** — committing buggy or incomplete code with a (WIP) marker preserves the debugging journey.
+Future you (or reviewers) can see how you got from broken to working in distinct steps.

+- **Incremental change with isolated measurement** — change one thing, measure the effect, then change the next.
+Same principle as good Git commits.
+Prevents "I changed five things and now it's broken, but which change caused it?"

+- **Diagnostic instrumentation** — temporary print statements that expose intermediate values during debugging.
+Get added to investigate something specific, get removed once the issue is understood.
 \---

 *Document maintained as part of the Indoor Navigation for Visually Impaired capstone project.
 Updated as new concepts are encountered.*